Growing a National Membership Organization

 At all times we strive to be honest and realistic with our clients about our successes and our ability to grow organizations.

-In exchange, the organization agreed to hire an administrative assistant to help us process and manage memberships, donations, and sponsors.
+The Board agreed to hire an administrative assistant to help us process and manage memberships, donations, and sponsors.
+We agreed to work on a base fee with a performance bonus for the first year to prove our value.

 The organization needed to reconnect with members and channel partners after years of “brand and messaging” neglect.
 They had declining membership, an outdated website, and their non-profit status had lapsed.